 Utility bills – Work out a plan with your former spouse to cover these bills.
 If you are staying in the home and paying those bills, put all utility bills (phone, internet, electricity, gas) in your name only.
 If you are moving out, take your name off those bills.

-TIP 3 – PROTECT YOUR BANK ACCOUNTS
+TIP 3 – PROTECT YOUR OTHER ASSETS

 Bank accounts – Open a bank account in your name only and have your income paid into this account.

 Joint accounts – Speak with your bank about requiring joint signatures for any withdrawals from those accounts.

 Court Litigation – In urgent circumstances such as your former partner threatening to sell, damage or remove assets from Australia, it may be that you need to commence court litigation straight away in the Federal Circuit and Family Court of Australia to prevent this.

 TIP 4 – PROTECT YOUR INFORMATION & DOCUMENTS